← HoloMapper Homepage

 • DeleteDelete selected surfaces

-• F10Start or stop projection
+• F10Start or pause projection

 • TabSelect the next editable point